 Online virtual fundraising is one of the most popular ways for nonprofits to raise money.
 With the majority of daily activities taking place over the web, it’s no surprise that we’ve also observed a rise in virtual fundraising.

-According to the M+R Benchmarks study, online giving increased 23% from 2016 to 2017 and has been steadily on the rise, while monthly online giving has increased by 40%.
-With the exploding popularity of online fundraising, we anticipate that it will only continue to grow well into the future.
+According to the latest M+R Benchmarks study, online giving increased 10% in 2019 and has been steadily on the rise, while monthly online giving has increased by 22%.
+With the exploding popularity of online fundraising and the major shift digital-first fundraising, we anticipate that it will only continue to grow well into the future.

 Maybe your nonprofit hasn’t yet developed an online fundraising plan.
-Or, you do fundraise online, but are looking for some fresh, innovative approaches.
+Or, you do fundraise online, but with the advent of COVID you know you have to kickstart your online work.
 Either way, it’s time to brush up on your peer-to-peer fundraising chops and check out some online fundraising ideas that you can use to attract donors to your nonprofit.

 1. Peer-to-Peer Fundraising

 Peer-to-peer fundraising (one of the big things you can do on our fundraising platform) accounts for ⅓ of all online donations, so it’s one of the best online fundraising ideas out there.
 Encourage your networks to set up personal fundraising pages through CauseVox and fundraise for your nonprofit.

 When your donors fundraise for you, they build credibility for your cause.
 In fact, 1 in 4 solicitation emails from peer-to-peer fundraisers result in donations, compared with 1 in 1,250 emails from a nonprofit.